-Sequater personnel are not permitted to perform any diving work.
+Seqwater personnel are not permitted to perform any diving work.
 Licensed contractors must be engaged for this purpose.
-Diving work must be performed in accordance with Work Health and Safety Regulation 2011 (Qld), Code of Practice - Occupational diving work and AS/NZS 2299.1Occupational diving operations - Standard operational practice.
+Diving work must be performed in accordance with all legal requirements and applicable standards and codes.

 The following table outlines minimum requirement that need to be undertaken at each stage of diving work: